Primitive Methodism in the United Kingdom: What was at stake

 The crucial factor was that the events came at a time when the movement had more to lose than ever before.
 Its withdrawal from the Church of England made chapel building and a larger ministry a necessity, while the Connexion also invested in schools, pension funds and foreign missions.
 Hard work and clean living had allowed many Methodists to increase their wealth and own property.
 All this could be lost to a fearful wartime government or a baying mob.

 The Wesleyan "clergy" derived its income from the Church and had a vested interest in ensuring a conservative policy.
 It was easier for men from the lower sorts, artisans like Bourne and Clowes.
 Bourne was a successful businessman (a carpenter whose contacts included supplying pit-props for local coal mines) and Clowes was a master potter, who had worked his way up from working in potteries as a young boy and married into the Wedgwood family.
 They both had considerable education, though not at university like John Wesley, but through their own hard work earning a living.
 Did they have less to lose?
 What counted for them was a sensed call of God to continue the evangelistic work of John Wesley.
 In taking the name "Primitive Methodist", the Prims looked back to the original and unspoiled Christianity of both John Wesley and (Wesley's reference) of the Book of Acts.
 By contrast to the academic treatises on Primitive Methodism, original Primitive Methodist sources included definitive histories by Holliday Bickerstaffe Kendall, early biographies of Hugh Bourne like that by Jesse Ashworth from personal acquaintance, and Joseph Ritson's classic The Romance of Primitive Methodism.
 These illustrate a vibrant movement which the establishment was unwilling to entertain, due partly to weariness of persecutions in the 18th century, and to political upheavals after the French Revolution and various wars in which Britain was engaged.
 In fact Bourne was much concerned that things be done decently and in order, and worked hard to build up the official (Wesleyan) Methodist Circuit of which he had once been a member.
 He had founded and built at least one Chapel, largely at his own expense, given to the Circuit.
 It was the issue of Camp Meetings, which Bourne and his companions saw as blessed by God, that led to their expulsion.
-They had not sought to found a new and separate denomination or put revivalism ahead of expediency.
-They had less to lose.
+They had not sought to found a new denomination or put revivalism ahead of expediency.
 So the Primitive Methodist movement can be seen as a reaction to the Wesleyan drive towards respectability and denominationalism.
-It was led by the poor and for the poor.